UDADeveloper/udacapidocs/docs/guide/02-initial-setup.md

 ## Register a Project

-**Step 2.2** Each form belongs to a project.
+**Step 2.2** Each survey form belongs to a project.
 Therefor you also need to register a new project.

 ![An image](/images/s2_2-RegProject.png)

 ## Add a Survey Form

-**Step 2.3** Next you register a survey form. i) First select a project from the list; ii) Enter Survey form title to be displayed on Devices.
-Instance Name is automatically generated from Form title, but you also can change it by clicking on pencil image.
+**Step 2.3** Next you register a survey form. i) First, select a project from the list; ii) Enter Survey form title to be displayed on Devices.
+Instance Name is automatically generated from Form title, but you also can manually change it by clicking on pencil image.
 Survey form’s default version is 1, change / increase it when needed.
 Add some description test about your survey form and click `Save` button.

 ![An image](/images/s2_3-RegForm.png)